abnasity/Programming_High_Level_my-projects/Flask_Introduction/main.md

 Syntax     | Verbose, full control                             | Cleaner, Flask-friendly syntax Ideal For  | Large/custom apps, non-Flask projects             | Flask apps, rapid development

+## 🔹 What is SQLAlchemy?

+    Core Python library for working with databases.

+    Provides two layers:

+        SQL Expression Language (low-level, like writing raw SQL in Python).

+        ORM (Object Relational Mapping — maps classes to DB tables).

+    Can be used in any Python project (Flask, Django, FastAPI, or even without a framework).

+   ## 🔹 What is Flask-SQLAlchemy?

+    A thin wrapper around SQLAlchemy made for Flask.

+    Simplifies configuration and common patterns.

+    Adds Flask-friendly helpers like db.Model, Model.query, and auto-managed sessions.

 ## CONFIGURATION OF FLASK-ALCHEMY
 from flask import Flask
 from flask_sqlalchemy import SQLAlchemy